manuelsherrera/lab-vue-c-ironcontacts/README.md

 Let's take a look at the starter code.

 Inside the `src` folder we have a `contacts.json` file containing the producer's contacts.
 Import the `contacts.json` file to `App.vue`.
-Once done, create a ref variable named `contacts` that stores an **array containing the first 5 contacts**.
+Once done, create a variable in data named `contacts` that stores an **array containing the first 5 contacts**.
+En otras palabras: importamos el fichero contacts.json a CONTACTS y utilizamos CONTACTS para crear una variable llamada `contacts` en el `data()`.

 Display that array of 5 contacts as a list in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.